Obat Helpers Inc

 the Urdu speaking community also known as stranded Pakistanis perishing in slum like camps since 42 years,

 Geographic areas served:

-7 schools 4 tutoring centers 4 computer training centers 2 health clinics; 1 mobile health clinic A microfinance program Vocational centers- 2 sewing training centers Community projects such as building of latrines, drains and sewers Construction of tubewells for clean drinking water-6 tubewells
+8 schools 34 preschools 6 tutoring centers 4 computer training centers Scholarship program 2 health clinics; 1 mobile health clinic A microfinance program Vocational centers- 2 sewing training centers and one embroidery training center Community projects such as building of latrines, drains and sewers Construction of tubewells for clean drinking water-6 tubewells

 Filter Reviews by Role

 When we first arrived in Bangladesh, we visited a camp in Adamjee where OBAT has not yet done any work.
 I was extremely disheartened to see the state in which people were living.
 Seeing all this made me feel overwhelmed, the situation was so bad and I felt as if it would be impossible to help resolve such an extreme situation.
 But in the following days, we visited other camps in the area where OBAT has helped establish schools, vocational centers, clinics as well as access to clean water and proper sewage systems.
 The difference was extremely motivating.
 Despite still living in these difficult conditions, the children in particular showed a huge amount of promise.
 Being able to attend proper schools will not only allow them to get educated and find good jobs, but also brings about a very important change in attitude.
 They are taking on initiatives to clean up their camps and help those who are even less fortunate than them.
 They are becoming better integrated into the greater society and will not allow themselves to be marginalized and live in these conditions for much longer.

 All of this made me realize that no matter how small of an effort we make, it can make an incredible difference in people’s lives.
 Despite the short amount of time and limited resources, the effect of OBAT's efforts is apparent and will change the generations to come.